yihua7/3D-Calibration-Tool/README.md

 - >  python calibrate.py

 - Mark the selected feature points in two UI frames (source & target).
-Press Q to quit.
+Press Q to quit, P to pick, D to delete the last, S to save screenshot, X to undo, and Y to redo.